best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 #### Consistency in column headings
 Consistency is important when it comes to column headings.
 Clear and consistent headings help accessibility, usability and machine readability.
 We advise you to follow a consistent naming convention within your spreadsheets and across your publications.

-If your spreadsheet uses multiple tabs, and the columns in these tabs hold similar or identical data, use the same column names.
-For example: in a spreadsheet listing employee satisfaction survey results, use ‘department_name’ in all tabs rather than ‘department_name’ in some and ‘name_of_department’ in others - this makes it easier to cross reference and understand your tables and how they relate to one another.
+If your spreadsheet uses multiple worksheets and the columns in these worksheets hold similar or identical data, use the same column names.
+For example: in a spreadsheet listing employee satisfaction survey results, use ‘department name’ in all tabs rather than ‘department name’ in some and ‘name of department’ in others.
+This makes it easier to cross reference and understand your tables and how they relate to one another.
 It also helps with machine readability and further analysis.

 ### Units
 Displaying units in a consistent way is important for usability and machine readability.

 Ensure it is clearly indicated if your columns use different units.
 If needed, put the units for your data in rounded brackets after the column heading – for example: ‘Number of people in employment (thousands)’.

-It is best to space the information about units so it appears under the column heading text – you can do this by pressing 'Alt + Enter' when typing in the cell.
+It is best to space the information about units so it appears under the column heading text – you can do this by pressing 'Alt + Enter' when typing in a cell.

 ### Wrap text
-It is best practice to use the ‘wrap text’ function and adjust row height and column width to ensure all text you want to appear in cells within a table is visible and clearly spaced out.
+It is important to ensure all text in cells within a table is visible and clearly spaced out.
+This  will help you to pass accessibility [guideline 1.4 distinguishable](https://www.w3.org/TR/WCAG21/#distinguishable).
+You can do this by using the wrap text function and adjusting row height and column width.

 This is important because users with dyslexia can find it difficult to read crowded text.
 It is also important because a screen reader will repeatedly read out ‘overflowing’ or ‘cropped’ after every cell which contains text that does not fit.
+This causes 'auditory clutter' and can make tables difficult to understand.

-It is OK for text outside a table to overflow the cell – a screen reader will still read out ‘overflowing’ or ‘cropped’ but as this won’t be repetitive it is not a problem.
+It is OK if there are a few sentences outside a table that overflow their cells – a screen reader will still read out ‘overflowing’ or ‘cropped’ but as this won’t be repetitive it is not a problem.

-This will help you to pass [guideline 1.4 distinguishable](https://www.w3.org/TR/WCAG21/#distinguishable).

 ### Comparing numbers
 If you are inviting users to compare numbers, it is best practice to: